 If you’re scheduled to move this summer and need to drive a moving truck, keep the following safety tips in mind to help avoid an accident.

-Distracted driving can take many forms and can include:
+Our distracted driving lawyer mentions that distractions can take many forms and can include:

-These distractions, however small they may seem, can cause an accident in seconds, so it is essential to focus on the road when behind the wheel constantly.
+These distractions, however small they may seem, can cause an accident in seconds, so it is essential to constantly focus on the road when behind the wheel.

 Driving while tired after a long moving day is never a good idea.
 When you are behind the wheel of a moving truck, you should always be alert and in a position to make split-second decisions.

 Suppose you or a loved one have been injured in a rental truck accident.
 In that case, you can count on the experienced personal injury lawyers at Mezrano Law Firm to fight for your right to fair compensation for your injuries.
 Mezrano Law Firm wants to be your first call.
-Our experienced Alabama personal injury lawyers protect the rights of the injured throughout the state.
+Our experienced Alabama personal injury lawyer, car accident lawyer, and truck accident lawyer team protect the rights of the injured throughout the state.
 We have offices in Birmingham, Florence, Gadsden, Mobile, Montgomery, and Tuscaloosa to serve you.

 Call us to schedule your free initial consultation to discuss your case, or fill out our contact form, and we can call you.